vinfreecs/genga/README.md

 [A paper describing GENGA can be found here](http://arxiv.org/abs/1404.2324)

 News:
+ * Version 3.10: The aeGrid can be started from the 'param.dat' file instead from the 'define.dat' file.
+The aeGrid contains now also a semi-major axis versus inclination grid.

-The test particle mode supports up to 2048 massive bodies.
-Use the NmaxTestParticles parameter in define.h
+ * The test particle mode supports up to 2048 massive bodies.
+Use the NmaxTestParticles parameter in define.h to increase this value